 A: Yes.
-You do not need an undergraduate business degree to complete a Belmont MBA or MACC.
-However, there are prerequisite requirements that must be completed prior to enrolling in graduate level courses.
+You do not need an undergraduate business degree to earn a Belmont MBA or MACC.
+However, prerequisite requirements that must be completed prior to enrolling in graduate level courses.
 These prerequisite requirements can be completed in Belmont's Undergraduate School of Business or at any other accredited undergraduate college or university.
 All prerequisites must be completed with a grade of "C" or better.
 Official transcripts are required as proof of successful completion.
 A review of a student's undergraduate transcript will be necessary to determine which prerequisites are required.
 An alternative to enrolling in individual business courses is the Summer Business Institute (SBI).
-The SBI is a 10+ week prerequisite program.
-Courses are held on Tuesdays/Thursdays (6:15 to 9:00 PM) and Saturdays (9:00 AM to 5:00 PM).
+The SBI is a 10+ week prerequisite course.
+Classes are held on Tuesdays/Thursdays (6:15 to 9:00 PM) and Saturdays (9:00 AM to 5:00 PM).
 Upon successful completion, SBI students are prepared to enter one of Massey's MBA programs in the fall.
 A similar program for MACC applicants, the Summer Accounting Institute (SAI), is scheduled on Mondays/Wednesdays and Saturdays.

 Q: May I just take a class or two without being admitted to the program?